The costume shop works on hats for the toy soldiers in Babes in Toyland

 2025/2026 Policies

-Honoring our commitment to a safe and vibrant learning space, PHS’s approach to illness is cautious, science-minded, and informed by the needs of our most vulnerable members.
-We are making every effort to ensure that our mix of online and onsite courses are safe and accessible for all of us.
+Planet Homeschool is committed to providing a safe and vibrant learning space for our members.
+We strive to be cautious, science-minded, and informed by the needs of our most vulnerable members.
+We are making every effort to ensure that our onsite classes are safe and accessible for everyone.
 When we are indoors together, those efforts include vaccination, masking, and air filtration.

 Our commitment to immunocompromised families

-To be on site while PHS is in session, all individuals must be committed to protecting our most vulnerable members by:
+All individuals at Planet Homeschool classes must be committed to protecting our most vulnerable members by:

 Mask Information